eligrubb/zecrecy/README.md

 exe.root_module.addImport("zecrecy", zecrecy.module("zecrecy"));
 ```

-and you should be able to use the zecrecy library in your application:
+and then you can import the zecrecy library into your application:

 ```zig
 const std = @import("std");